taielab/awesome-hacking-lists/README.md

 - [askgit](https://github.com/augmentable-dev/askgit) - Query git repositories with SQL.
 Generate reports, perform status checks, analyze codebases. 🔍 📊
 - [yarr](https://github.com/nkanaev/yarr) - yet another rss reader
 - [bcscope](https://github.com/sw33tLie/bcscope) - Get the scope of your bugcrowd programs
-- [hetty](https://github.com/dstotijn/hetty) - Hetty is an HTTP toolkit for security research.
-It aims to become an open source alternative to commercial software like Burp Suite Pro, with powerful features tailored to the needs of the infosec and bug bounty community.
 - [gitjacker](https://github.com/liamg/gitjacker) - 🔪 :octocat: Leak git repositories from misconfigured websites
 - [s5_server](https://github.com/code-scan/s5_server) -
 - [crowdsec](https://github.com/crowdsecurity/crowdsec) - Crowdsec - An open-source, lightweight agent to detect and respond to bad behaviours.
 It also automatically benefits from our global community-wide IP reputation database.